-One of the things I miss most on my low-sodium diet is Chinese food.
+One of the things I miss most on my low sodium diet is Chinese food.
 It seems like a new takeout joint opens every other week in my neighborhood, and those wafting aromas linger in my mind like boxed treasure.
-Unfortunately, soy sauce and its ugly step-sister MSG are strictly off-limits - and rightly so.
-Fortunately, after some experimentation and tweaking in the kitchen, I’ve come up with a substitute that - if not exactly perfect, is at least satisfying.
-This recipe is for a hearty one-dish meal, and pays homage to Chinese food thanks to the faux soy sauce I concocted, but could easily be modified to reflect a variety of cuisines.
+Unfortunately, soy sauce and its ugly stepsister MSG are strictly off-limits – and rightly so.
+Fortunately, Dick Logue came up with a sodium FREE Soy Sauce Substitute!
+If not exactly perfect, is at least satisfying, and my Faux Soy Sauce below is an adaption of his original, tweaked slightly to suit my own taste.
+This recipe is for a hearty one-dish meal, and pays homage to Chinese food thanks to the faux soy, but could easily be modified to reflect a variety of cuisines.
 Try new variations on the dish by adding additional vegetables and/or bits of cooked egg or meat.

 Serves 4.